 Some Contracting Parties continue facing a number of problems associated with the lack of adequate port reception facilities in the Mediterranean region.
-Firstly, there is still a lack of sufficient guidance on the technical requirements for providing adequate reception facilities for the different types of ship-generated waste and cargo residues, although this issue was addressed in particular by the MEDA project4.
+Firstly, there is still a lack of sufficient guidance on the technical requirements for providing adequate reception facilities for the different types of shipgenerated waste and cargo residues, although this issue was addressed in particular by the MEDA project5.
 Secondly, there is the problem of ultimate disposal of the wastes in environmentally satisfactory conditions.
-This is essentially a waste management problem and requires the establishment of appropriate procedures between the port authority (which generally is not a waste disposal authority) and the local waste management authorities for the different types of waste (e.g. garbage comparable to municipal waste, oily wastes and sludge which may be suitable for delivery to refineries for reprocessing or to appropriate users as fuel oils).
+This is essentially a waste management problem and requires the establishment of appropriate procedures between the port authority (which generally is not a waste disposal authority) and the local waste management authorities for the different types of waste (e.g. garbage comparable to municipal waste; oily wastes and sludge which may be suitable for delivery to refineries for reprocessing or to appropriate users as fuel oils).
 Thirdly, there is the question of cost for the provision of reception facilities and the need to observe, inter alia, the polluter pays principle which implies that the ships using the facilities should pay for their services.
-The EU Directive 2000/59/EC5 regulates this and other related issues as far as the EU Member States are concerned, whereas at the international level, the latest edition of the IMO Comprehensive Manual on Port Reception Facilities6, the Guide to Good Practice for Port Reception Facility Providers and Users7 and the new requirements incorporated in the relevant MARPOL Annexes since 2005 should also be taken fully into account.
+The EU Directive 2000/59/EC6 regulates this and other related issues as far as the EU Member States are concerned, whereas at the international level, the latest edition of the IMO Comprehensive Manual on Port Reception Facilities7, the Guide to Good Practice for Port Reception Facility Providers and Users8, the Guidelines for Ensuring the Adequacy of Port Waste Reception Facilities9 and the new requirements incorporated in the relevant MARPOL Annexes since 2005, in particular the revision of MARPOL Annex V and developments in the categorisations of cargo-associated waste, should also be taken fully into account.